 The Alaska Public Offices Commission (APOC) REQUIRES campaign donors to include their occupation and employer information.
-Please fill in this information before clicking the "donate" button below to be taken to PayPal checkout.
 If you mail a check, please include employer and occupation information with it.
 Thanks for your donation!

 Mail donations to:

 Individuals may contribute up to $500 per calendar year

 The cash limit per person is $100 per calendar year.
 This counts towards the $500 limit.